Testing Services Center Guidelines

 3. When your exam session is cancelled but you wish to have an exam session, you will need to submit your request again.

-4. Contacts the Testing Services Center with the initials of any student requesting accommodations after the Exam Schedule to the students have been sent.
+4. Contacts the Testing Services Center with the initials of any student requesting accommodations after the Exam Schedule have been sent to the students.
 (Refer to Requesting Accommodations).

 5. Drop off and pick up exams in a timely fashion.
 The Testing Services Center should receive your exams within 24 hours of the scheduled exam session.
 (Refer to Exam Delivery & Pick Up)